earthly/website/blog/_posts/2021-10-22-bash-string.md

 Contains dvark: aardvark
 ```

-Unfortunely, this match operator does not support all of modern regular expression syntax: you can use positive or negative look behind and the character classes might be different then you are expecting, but it does support capture groups.
+Unfortunately, this match operator does not support all of modern regular expression syntax: you can use positive or negative look behind and the character classes might be different then you are expecting, but it does support capture groups.

 ## Bash Split Strings

-What if I want to use regexs to spit a string on pipes and pull out the values?
+What if I want to use regexes to spit a string on pipes and pull out the values?
 This is possible using capture groups :

 ``` bash
 if [[ "1|tom|1982" =~ (.*)\|(.*)\|(.*) ]];
 then